-To achieve the aforementioned objectives, the remuneration policy is based fundamentally on the following principles:
+To achieve the objectives, the remuneration policy is based fundamentally on the following principles:

-- adherence to principles of good corporate governance and regulatory frameworks; - alignment to the overall business strategy, objectives and values of the Company; - "horizontal fairness" is applied, i.e. equal pay for work of equal value - employees performing similar job requirements at the same or similar level of performance in the organisation receive the same or similar levels of remuneration: - "vertical fairness" is applied, i.e. differences in total remuneration between different job levels can be explained and justified on a consistent basis; - this remuneration policy contains arrangements which ensure that executive management's remuneration is fair and responsible within the context of overall, organisation-wide employee remuneration; - Spur aims to strike a balance between CTC, STIs and LTIs for executive and senior management; - total remuneration packages are structured in such a way so as to ensure that the interests of employees and shareholders are aligned; - Spur applies performance measures aimed at driving positive outcomes across the social, environmental and economic context over the long term; - Spur's revised performance appraisal process and dayby-day informal performance assessments aim to, inter alia, identify and reward individual performance; - Spur's future leaders and fast track programme together with its leadership programme and incentives are aimed at the retention of promising employees; and - the remuneration policy should ensure an appropriate balance between risk management and the achievement of shareholder returns by key decision-makers.
+- adherence to principles of good corporate governance and regulatory frameworks; - alignment to the overall business strategy, objectives and values of the Company; - "horizontal fairness" is applied, i.e. equal pay for work of equal value - employees performing similar job requirements at the same or similar level of performance in the organisation receive the same or similar levels of remuneration; - "vertical fairness" is applied, i.e. differences in total remuneration between different job levels can be explained and justified on a consistent basis; - this remuneration policy contains arrangements which ensure that executive management's remuneration is fair and responsible within the context of overall, organisation-wide employee remuneration; - Spur aims to strike a balance between CTC, STIs and LTIs for executive and senior management; - total remuneration packages are structured in such a way so as to ensure that the interests of employees and shareholders are aligned; - Spur applies performance measures aimed at driving positive outcomes across the social, environmental and economic context over the long term: - Spur's performance appraisal process and day-by-day informal performance assessments aim to, inter alia, identify and reward individual performance; and - the remuneration policy should ensure an appropriate balance between risk management and the achievement of shareholder returns by key decision-makers.

-RESPONSIBILITIES OF THE REMCO
+2. RESPONSIBILITIES OF THE REMCO

 The Remco is responsible for oversight of Spur's remuneration philosophy and remuneration practices.
-The Remco is appointed by the Board as a subcommittee with delegated powers to set the direction for how remuneration should be approached and addressed on an organisationwide basis.
+The Remco is appointed by the Board as a subcommittee with delegated powers to set the direction for how remuneration should be approached and addressed on an organisation-wide basis.
 Its responsibilities include the evaluation, review and decision making regarding the Company's remuneration policy and the implementation and execution thereof.